I can say I have a wide variety of interests, but the ones I invest most of my time in are (enumerated more or less accordingly):

-- Collecting vinyl records (so far I have around 80 of them)
+- Collecting vinyl records

-- Photography (not professionally, just for fun)
+- Photography (just for fun) and photo editing

 - Drawing portraits

 (I can't read any notes though, I can play by ear only)

 Hi, my name is Nicholas and I'm 20 years old.
 Languages and music have been my passion ever since I was little.
 I started learning English in kindergarten, and French in high school.
 I also studied Russian for three years before entering high school (on a rather basic level), and thanks to its similarity with my native Bulgarian, I can understand it to a certain degree, but I can hardly use it correctly if I have to express myself in it, so I'm working on catching up what I've missed throughout the years.
 I'm self-taught when it comes to every other language which I've chosen as "studied".
 Yet, I'm mostly concentrated on Italian, Esperanto, Czech, Romanian and from time to time on Turkish.

 I'm also quite meticulous when it comes to typography, grammar and punctuation.
 I respect each language's rules and particularities and try to put them to practice as much as possible.

 About the languages I've chosen as being fluent in:

 Please note that I don't consider myself fluent in any language besides my native Bulgarian.
 Yet, I've chosen English, Italian, French and Esperanto as the ones I feel most confident to both use and work with (with that meaning speaking and translating from and into these languages).
 As for the languages which I've chosen as "studied", I can understand them to some extent, depending on the language, but I don't use them that frequently as much as the ones I feel most confident with.
 I use them mostly to translate songs from, rarely into.